National HOA Attorney Directory

 The Community Associations Institute (CAI) is the leading national organization for community association professionals, including HOA attorneys, managers, and board members.
 An attorney who is a CAI member has made a commitment to staying current with community association law, ethics, and best practices.
 CAI membership signals active engagement with the HOA industry, an important credential when evaluating attorneys who handle HOA matters regularly.

-Can a homeowner fight their HOA in Florida without a lawyer?
+Can a homeowner fight their HOA without a lawyer?

 Is HOALawFinder free to use?

 Yes.
-Searching HOALawFinder is completely free for homeowners, board members, and anyone looking for an HOA attorney in Florida.
-There are no referral fees, no sign-up required, and no middlemen.
-Attorney profiles link directly to their contact information.
-HOALawFinder is an independent directory.
-We do not take a percentage of fees or charge consumers to access attorney listings.
+Searching HOALawFinder is free for homeowners, board members, property managers, and anyone looking for an HOA attorney.
+Attorney profiles link directly to contact information when available.
+HOALawFinder is an independent directory and does not charge referral fees.

 What types of HOA legal issues do attorneys on this directory handle?